 - Corporations are boring.
 I prefer blogs from real people.

-- I’m fine with reading but a podcast or videos would be nice.
+- I’m enjoy reading, but a podcast or videos would be nice.

 - I want the author to be as enthused about the 3DS as I am.

-And nothing about that list is out of the ordinary.
-It was, however, motivating to build something so closely tied to my own preferences.
+Nothing in this list is out of the ordinary, but it was motivating to build something so closely tied to my own preferences.
 I wasn’t labouring away to satisfy other people.
 I was happily working on something I wanted to exist.

 There’s other advantages to working like this though:

-- You’re able to do the best work you can manage.
+- You’re able to do the best work you can possibly do.

 - People sense that you’re enjoying yourself (and they like that).